wei-yiting/LinkInterior/README.md

 ### Real-Time Template Switch

-In both Edit and Preview mode, user can switch between different template and decide which one best-presented their webpage.
+In both Edit and Preview mode, user can switch template to inspect and decide which one best-presented their webpage.
 <img src="src/utils/gif/templateSwitch.gif" width="650px">

 <br>